hanabi/hanabi.github.io/README.md

   * Cathy has a 3 clued in her hand (with no color information on it).
   * Alice clues Cathy about a brand new 4.
   * Bob blind plays red 2.
-  * Cathy sees that the highest stack is the red stack, so the 4 was that clued in her hand must be "2-away" instead of "1-away" like in what happens with normal bluffs.
+  * In a normal Bluff, a "1-away" card is clued.
+However, Cathy sees that the highest stack is the red stack, so the 4 in her hand must be "2-away".
-  * Thus, Cathy DOES read it as a *Bluff*; she is promised red 3 and red 4, so plays the unknown 3 as red 3.
+  * Thus, Cathy does NOT read it as a *Bluff*; she is promised red 3 and red 4, so she plays the unknown 3 as red 3.
 * For example, this IS a *Hard Bluff*:
   * Red 1 AND blue 2 are played on the stacks.
 No cards are in the discard pile.
   * Cathy has a 3 clued in her hand (with no color information on it).